costastf/blind-Pyrsync/README.md

 echo $3 >> /tmp/udevCheck
 ```

-name the file test.sh make it executable and put it in your udev rule in RUN command :
-    RUN+="/path/to/test.sh $attr{serial} %r/%P %r/%k"
+name the file test.sh make it executable and put it in your udev rule in RUN command : RUN+="/path/to/test.sh $env{serial} %r/%P %r/%k"
 after you have pluged the drive there should be a file under /tmp named udevCheck with contents the drive's serial number and it's device name under /dev.
 If that doesn't happen then there is a problem with the rule and should be troubleshooted as a udev problem.
 Google it...

-If the rule is working as expected one could call the script manually to check that everything is working before settings it up to work blindly.
+If the rule is working as expected one could call the script manually to check that everything is working before setting it up to work blindly.
 Plug the drive in and check the device name that it is given under /dev (ie: /dev/sdb1)

 Call the backup script as root /path/to/scipt/backup.py DRIVESERIAL DEVICENAMEUNDERDEV PARTITIONNAMEUNDERDEV and everything should run OK.
 If not, troubleshoot according to the error messages given.
 If everything works out as expected you are good to go.

 Added heavy logging for debugging purposes.
 Under conf directory there is logging.json file with options for logging.
 I have enabled debug level as default.
-One should only change to the desired logging level in the json file.
+One should just change to the desired logging level in the json file.
 The logging is done on stdout and on a file called backup.log.
 If one would want that back up file to be in a specific directory one should change the path in the logging.json file.
 If the backup script is run by udev as it is intended the default location of the backup.log is the root of the filesystem.
 With a simple tail -f on that file one could figure out any trouble with the back up.
 Have fun!